 4. If You’re Hiring Movers, Hire Professionals!

-If you decide to hire movers, make sure you do your research!
-There are so many horror stories of people getting their stuff stolen or damaged because they hired unprofessional movers.
+If you decide to hire movers, make sure you do your research.
+Many horror stories of people getting their stuff stolen or damaged because they hired unprofessional movers.
 Craigslist isn’t the place to hire professional movers.
 Find a company with good reviews and insurance, just in case something happens.
 Don’t risk your things to save a few bucks!

 5. Set Aside Things You’ll Need Right Away

 Don’t make the silly mistake of packing things you’re going to need!
-Find a suitcase or duffle bag to set aside your commonly used items.
+Find a suitcase or duffle bag to set aside commonly used items.
 This includes things like toilet paper, cleaning supplies, pillows, sheets, silverware, other toiletries, coffee, and anything else you might need right away.

-6. Snap A Picture Of The Back Of Your Electronics
+6. Snap a Picture of the Back of Your Electronics

-7. Pack Ahead Of Time
+7. Pack Ahead of Time

 When I worked for a moving company, the most frustrating thing was showing up to somebody’s house who hadn’t packed their stuff.
 Packing takes longer than you might think.
-Plan ahead, so you have plenty of time to get everything ready.
+Plan so you have plenty of time to get everything ready.
 When you pack, make sure to go room by room.
 Put everything in one place, so it’s ready for your friends or movers to pick up and load into the truck.

 8. Use Empty Space